benladen/hbb/hbb_server/Readme.txt

 Install/First Run
 ---------------------
-Replace <IP ADDRESS HERE> in hbb_cfg.py with the IP address which the server will be accessible from.
+Replace <SERVER IP/DOMAIN HERE> in hbb_cfg.py with the IP or domain name address which the server will be accessible from.
 After running hbb_cfg.py, put the new config.dat into the data folder inside hbb.vpk

 Edit config.ini however you want, using the existing values as examples.
+Note: In DataDir, Use \ on Windows, and / on Linux.

 Place VPK files into the data directory.
+To avoid problems, keep their filenames restricted to printable ASCII characters.

 Run hbb_srv, then visit it in the browser.
 Such as if HTTP_Port=40222 and you are running it on your computer, then you can go to http://127.0.0.1:40222/